More often than not, motorcycle accidents are caused by inattentive motorists.

 For the most part, motorcyclists are vigilant drivers.
 They have to be on the lookout for other drivers, usually motorists who are distracted or breaking the law.
 Additionally, the conditions of the road and weather play equal parts in a person’s ability to handle a bike.

-If you suffer a serious motorcycle wreck, a personal injury attorney may ease the emotional, physical, and financial pain you face.
+If you suffer the misfortune of experiencing a serious motorcycle wreck, having a personal injury attorney on your side may help ease the emotional, physical, and financial pain you’re currently facing.
 Our lawyers can handle all the calls, paperwork, and other necessary legal items so you can focus on healing and your complete recovery.

 Motorcycle Accident FAQ